Federal Pell Grant

 How to Apply

-The amount of the award will be affected by cost of attendance and enrollment status at the time of the first Pell Grant disbursement.
-Please click here to view the 2019-2020 Pell Grant Award Schedule.
-This information will help you determine your Pell grant amount based on your enrollment status.
+The amount of the Pell Grant will be affected by cost of attendance and enrollment status at the time of the first Pell Grant disbursement.
+Click here to view the 2021-2022 Pell Grant Schedule.
+This information will help you determine your Pell Grant amount based on your enrollment status.

 Rights and Responsibilities of Recipients